khadas/khadas_docs/source/vim1/HowToUseHardwareEncodingLibrary.md

-title: How To Use Linux Hardware Encoding Library
+title: How To Use Hardware Encoding Library
 ---
 ## Usage Of H264 Hardware Encoding Library